crossminer/maracas/docs/index.md

 ### Field Type Changed
 The type of the field has changed.

-TODO: what king of binary error do we get?
+TODO: what kind of binary error do we get?
-Check conversion cases in assignment, invocation, String, casting, and numeric contexts (cf. Java Language Specification Chapter 5.1).
+Check conversion cases in assignment, invocation, String, casting, and numeric contexts (cf. *JLS 5.1*).
 Check the following table:

 | Conversion type     | Description| Breakage      |
 |---------------------|------------|---------------|